 When it comes to making comedy shows, Brian’s got the magic touch.
 He knows what equipment to use, how to set up a studio, and how to make everyone sound their best.
 From the Los Angeles comedy scene to the new comedy hub in Austin, Texas, his production skills are in high demand.

 His technical knowledge isn’t just about pushing buttons.
 Brian understands how to create the right environment for comedy to flourish.
 Whether it’s setting up live streaming for a big show or getting the sound just right for a podcast, he knows exactly what needs to happen.
+This specialized expertise commands premium rates in the industry.

 He’s also invested in the industry itself.
 When podcasting equipment or digital content creation tools show promise, Brian’s often among the first to spot the opportunity.
 His experience helps him know what’s worth investing in and what’s just hype.